teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/sed-command-4/

-  :uk:
+  :uk:  Given $n$ lines of credit card numbers, mask the first 12 digits of each credit card number with an asterisk (i.e., *) and print the masked card number on a new line.
+Each credit card number consists of four space-separated groups of four digits.
+For example, the credit card number 1234 5678 9101 1234 would be masked and printed as **** **** **** 1234.

   :georgia: